zeegomo/jacopone/README.md

 ### Jacopone
-Jacopone is a block cipher designed by me, spoiler alert: **not safe**, i'm not able to do things that works
+Jacopone is a block cipher designed by me, spoiler alert: **not safe**

 Jacopone is based on a 4-round Feistel network with Sha3 as round function.
 The block size is 256 bits and the key length is 256 bit.
 The only cipher mode of operation currently supporter is CTR and the nonce is required to be 60 bytes.